 Scripts to be performed at live read in November

-LOS ANGELES, CA – Five individuals have been selected as winners of the 2019 Academy Nicholl Fellowships in Screenwriting competition.
-The fellows will each receive a $35,000 prize, the first installment of which will be distributed at the Academy Nicholl Fellowships in Screenwriting Awards Presentation & Live Read on Thursday, November 7, at the Samuel Goldwyn Theater in Beverly Hills.
-For the seventh consecutive year, an ensemble of actors will read selected scenes from the winning scripts.
+Three individuals and one writing team have been selected as winners of the 2018 Academy Nicholl Fellowships in Screenwriting competition.
+The fellows will each receive a $35,000 prize, the first installment of which will be distributed at the Academy Nicholl Fellowships in Screenwriting Awards Presentation & Live Read on Thursday, November 8, at the Samuel Goldwyn Theater in Beverly Hills.
+For the sixth consecutive year, an ensemble of actors will read selected scenes from the winning scripts.

-A total of 7,302 scripts were submitted for this year’s competition.
-Twelve individual screenwriters were selected as finalists.
+A total of 6,895 scripts were submitted for this year’s competition.
+Nine individual screenwriters and one writing team were selected as finalists.
 Their scripts were then read and judged by the Academy Nicholl Fellowships Committee, who ultimately voted the winners.

 Fellowships are awarded with the understanding that the recipients will each complete a feature-length screenplay during their fellowship year.
 The Academy acquires no rights to the works of Nicholl fellows and does not involve itself commercially in any way with their completed scripts.

-The Academy Nicholl Fellowships Committee is chaired by Academy Short Films and Feature Animation Branch Governor Jennifer Yuh Nelson.
-The members of the committee are Eva Marie Saint (Actors Branch); John Bailey and Steven Poster (Cinematographers Branch); Marcus Hu and William Mechanic (Executives Branch); James Plannette and Stephen Ujlaki (Members-at-Large); Stephanie Allain, Albert Berger, Julia Chasman, Julie Lynn, Peter Samuelson and Robert W. Shapiro (Producers Branch); Bobbi Banks (Sound Branch); and Tina Gordon Chism, Eric Heisserer, Larry Karaszewski, Dan Petrie Jr., Misan Sagay, Kirsten Smith, Dana Stevens and Tyger Williams (Writers Branch).
+The Academy Nicholl Fellowships Committee is chaired by Academy Writers Branch Governor Robin Swicord.
+The members of the committee are Eva Marie Saint (Actors Branch); Steven Poster (Cinematographers Branch); Marcus Hu and William Mechanic (Executives Branch); James Plannette and Stephen Ujlaki (Members-at-Large); Stephanie Allain, Albert Berger, Julia Chasman, Julie Lynn, Peter Samuelson and Robert W. Shapiro (Producers Branch); Jennifer Yuh Nelson (Short Films and Feature Animation Branch); Bobbi Banks (Sound Branch); and Tina Gordon Chism, Eric Heisserer, Larry Karaszewski, Dan Petrie Jr., Misan Sagay, Kirsten Smith, Dana Stevens and Tyger Williams (Writers Branch).

-- Kurt Kuenne directed episodes of NBC’s “The Blacklist.”
+- Kurt Kuenne directed an episode of NBC’s “The Blacklist.”

-- Tianna Langham and Chris Bessounian are staff writers and story editors on Fox Television’s “The Resident.”
+- Tianna Langham and Chris Bessounian are writers on Fox Television’s “The Resident.”

-- Rebecca Sonnenshine is a co-executive producer and writer on the Amazon series “The Boys.”
+- Rebecca Sonnenshine is a co-executive producer and writer on the Cinemax series “Outcast.”